async-library/react-async/README.md

 - `isRejected` true when the last promise was rejected.
 - `isSettled` true when the last promise was fulfilled or rejected (not initial or pending).
 - `counter` The number of times a promise was started.
-- `cancel` Cancel any pending promise.
+- `promise` A reference to the internal wrapper promise, which can be chained on.
 - `run` Invokes the `deferFn`.
 - `reload` Re-runs the promise when invoked, using any previous arguments.
+- `cancel` Cancel any pending promise.
 - `setData` Sets `data` to the passed value, unsets `error` and cancels any pending promise.
 - `setError` Sets `error` to the passed value and cancels any pending promise.